marlonrichert/zsh-snap/README.md

-# Znap!
+# :zap:Znap!
-Zsh-Snap –or **Znap** for short– is the light-weight plugin manager for Zsh that's easy to grok.
+**Znap** is the light-weight plugin manager for Zsh that's easy to grok.

 Consisting of just ~16 kilobytes of source code (9 KB when zipped), Znap does everything you need from a plugin manager, but without any bloat.

-Znap is in fact so simple, that if you ever have a question about it, the fastest way to get an answer is probably to [read the code](znap).
+Znap is in fact so simple, that if you ever have a question about it, the fastest way to get an answer is probably to [read the code](functions).
 Because good software shouldn't be hard to understand.

 Oh, and of course, Znap needs exactly zero configuration.
 Just `git clone` the repo into the